vojicicuros/eye-gaze-project/README.md

 # Eye Gaze Estimation Using a Webcam

 ## Overview
 This project focuses on the development of open-source software for real-time eye gaze estimation using a standard webcam.
-The primary goal is to create a low-cost, accessible solution for tracking eye movement during reading tasks without the need for expensive, specialized hardware.
-The software aims to support cognitive and educational research, user interface optimization, and accessibility studies by enabling the detection of the user's gaze points as they interact with textual content.
+The primary goal is to create a **low-cost, accessible solution** for tracking eye movement during reading tasks without the need for specialized infrared hardware.

-Eye tracking is a powerful technique for understanding cognitive processes, visual attention, and user engagement.
-Traditional systems often rely on infrared-based equipment and are limited to laboratory settings due to their cost and complexity.
-In contrast, this project uses only a standard optical webcam, making eye-tracking research and applications more affordable and portable.
+Applications include:
+- Cognitive and educational research
+- Dyslexia and attention studies
+- User interface optimization
+- Accessibility enhancement

+Unlike commercial infrared systems, this project works with a **regular webcam**, making eye-tracking more affordable and portable.

+---

 ## Goals
-- Develop a feature-based gaze estimation software using webcam input.
+- Implement feature-based gaze estimation software using webcam input.

-- Enable accurate tracking of eye movement during text reading tasks.
+- Enable accurate tracking of eye movements during text reading tasks.

-- Provide an interactive calibration and validation process for improved accuracy.
+- Provide **interactive calibration and validation** for improved accuracy.

-- Compare at least two gaze estimation methods.
+- Compare **multiple mapping methods**:
+  - Linear mapping
+  - Polynomial regression
+  - Support Vector Regression (SVR)

-- Benchmark the developed software against GazeRecorder, a well-known tool in the domain.
+- Benchmark against **GazeRecorder**, a known tool in the domain.

-- Make the tool accessible for future research, especially in areas like dyslexia studies, user interface design, and attention analysis.
+- Provide a modular framework for future research and parameter tuning.

+---

 ## Project Structure

-The software workflow consists of three main stages:
+The workflow consists of three main stages:

-- Calibration – The user is guided to fixate on predefined screen points to collect reference data.
+1. **Calibration** – The user fixates on predefined screen points to collect iris landmark data.

-- Validation – The collected data is used to verify and adjust the gaze estimation model.
+2. **Validation** – Metrics (accuracy, precision, error in px/cm/deg) are computed to verify model performance.

-- Gaze Estimation – The trained model estimates the user's gaze position in real-time as they read text.
+3. **Gaze Estimation** – The trained model runs in real-time and estimates gaze points as the user reads text.

-The software includes features to assist users during calibration, ensuring better data quality and usability, even outside of controlled lab environments.
+Each stage is implemented as a separate **class with threading support**, ensuring modularity and smooth performance.

+---

+## Architecture & Configuration

+The system follows an **object-oriented, multithreaded architecture**:

+- `camera_feed.py` → Captures webcam frames (configurable via `cam_config.py`).
+- `calibration.py` → Guides the user through a calibration sequence.
+- `validation.py` → Computes metrics to evaluate model accuracy.
+- `gaze_part.py` → Runs real-time gaze estimation and visualization.
+- `constants.py` → Contains core parameters:
+cam_config.py → Holds resolution and FPS parameters for the webcam.

+This modular design allows experimenting with different parameters and models by changing only configs, without touching the main code.

+### Evaluation

+The system was benchmarked across different frame rates and methods.
+Metrics used: mean error, std deviation, p95 (95th percentile), stability.

+### Findings:

+Linear mapping → stable but less precise.
+Polynomial regression → more accurate but sensitive to noise.
+Lower FPS (30) showed better stability, while higher FPS (60) produced occasional large spikes in error (higher p95).

+- p95 metric: 95% of errors are below this threshold, showing how often extreme deviations occur.

+### Results & Visualizations

+Calibration path plots
+Scatter plots of gaze predictions
+XY frame analysis
+Metrics CSV files (metrics_summary.csv, metrics_stability.csv)
+These can be reused to compare future improvements and tuning experiments.

+### Usage

+Configure camera parameters in cam_config.py.

+Run the main script:
+1. Configure camera parameters in cam_config.py.
+2. Run the main script:
+- `python main.py`
+3. Follow on-screen calibration points.
+4. Validate performance and start real-time gaze estimation.